FG vows to investigate fire outbreak in Kebbi TCN – The Sun Nigeria

 He disclosed that an investigation had been launched into the recent outbreak of fire at Birnin Kebbi Station of the TCN, vowing that whoever was found culpable of complicity would be made to serve as a deterrent to others.

-“I’m not against industrial actions; it is a part of labour relations, but when we are doing it, we must be conscious of what is our collective asset.
-Vandalising assets at the control centre is an economic crime that must be treated as such.
+His words: “I’m not against industrial actions, it is part of labour relations but when we are doing it, we must be conscious of what is our collective asset.
+Vandalizing assets in the control centre is an economic crime that must be treated as such.
 We need to talk to ourselves.

 “It was regrettable that during the two-day warning strike, I learned that the control centre was attacked.
 It is not the best for us as a country.
 These are things that baffle our international partners.